KhronosGroup/Vulkan-Samples/samples/api/separate_image_sampler/README.md

 This tutorial, along with the accompanying example code, shows how to separate samplers and images in a Vulkan application.
 Opposite to combined image and samplers, this allows the application to freely mix an arbitrary set of samplers and images in the shader.

 In the sample code, a single image and multiple samplers with different options will be created.
 The sampler to be used for sampling the image can then be selected at runtime.
+As image and sampler objects are separated, this only requires selecting a different descriptor at runtime.

 ## In the application

 From the application's point of view, images and samplers are always created separately.
-Access to the image is handled through a `VkImageView` based on a `VkImage`.
+Access to the image is done via the image's `VkImageView`.
 Samplers are created using a `VkSampler` object, specifying how an image will be sampled.

 The difference between separating and combining them starts at the descriptor level, which defines how the shader accesses the samplers and images.

-A separate setup uses descriptors of type `VK_DESCRIPTOR_TYPE_SAMPLED_IMAGE` for the sampled image:
+A separate setup uses a descriptor of type `VK_DESCRIPTOR_TYPE_SAMPLED_IMAGE` for the sampled image, and a `VK_DESCRIPTOR_TYPE_SAMPLER` for the sampler, separating the image and sampler object:

 ```cpp
 // Image info only references the image